FilipAndric33/bookit-webapp/README.md

 open two terminals in the root directory. on the first one run: npm run start
-This will start the client.
+-This will start the client.
-in the second one run: npm run dev this will start the server.
+in the second one run: npm run dev
+-This will start the server.

 The application will be running on localhost:3000.